mlazeroff/ftrav/README.md

 ## Overview
 FTrav tracks indexes, metadata, and can hash all files from a starting directory and outputs the data in XML/JSON format.

+Useful for indexing directories and keeping track of file changes.

+Note: Hashing alters last access date in metadata

 ## Getting Started
 ### Prerequisites
 * Python 3.*